meltano/meltano/docs/src/docs/singer-spec.md

 }
 ```

+Note that in the above example the message was formatted for readibility, but when output from a tap the entire message will be on a single-line.

 ::: tip SCHEMA and RECORD Message Order matters

 Before any record messages for a given data stream are output by a tap, they must be preceded by a schema message for the stream.
 While the extraction will still work, it will be assumed that the record is schema-less and will be loaded in a potentially unexpected manner.